Sophie Devine interview: ‘When the women’s IPL happens, I’ll be scared of what’s coming from India’

-In any team sport, there are captains who lead from the front, and then there are leaders who also inspire and seek to make everyone around them better, and are loved by everyone.
+In any team sport, there are captains who lead from the front, and then there are leaders who also inspire, seek to make everyone around them better, and are loved by everyone.
 New Zealand’s star cricketer Sophie Devine belongs to the second category.

 “I love Sophie Devine.
 I love how she goes about her game.
 She’s always also very welcoming and very supportive,” is how Kuwaiti cricketer Maryam Omar puts it.
 And she just had to be part of the same event as Devine (the ongoing FairBreak Invitational) to realise it.